eccenca/DataspaceConnector/CONNECTING_TO_A_BROKER.md

-# IDS Broker Connection & Beyond
+# IDS Broker Connection Quick Guide

 In this page we breake down the International Data Space (IDS) infrastructure and modus operandi.
 This document is structured as follows.